 \subsubsection{SE gating}

-This method uses a Squeeze and Excitation~(SE) block \cite{hu2018squeeze} to gate the features from the side CNN.
+This method adopts a Squeeze and Excitation~(SE) block \cite{hu2018squeeze} to gate the features from the side CNN.
 SE is a channel-wise self-attention mechanism.
-This mechanism allows the network to weigh the importance of different channels in the feature maps produced by convolutional layers.
+This mechanism allows the network to weigh the per-sample importance of different channels in the feature maps produced by the Side CNN and upstream COCO pretraining.
 The squeeze operation reduces the spatial dimensions of the feature maps($H$x$W$x$C$) to a single value per channel(1x1x$C$).
-Followed by the squeeze operation is the excitation operation, which uses these squeezed values, i.e., the 1x1x$C$ channel descriptor, to generate weights for each channel.
+Then, the excitation operation uses these squeezed values, i.e., the $1\times1\times C$ channel descriptor, to generate weights for each channel.
 These weights are then multiplied by the original feature maps to generate the scaled feature map, which emphasizes important channels and suppresses less important channels.
-To maintain the efficiency of the model, the gating mechanism is realized by a bottleneck architecture containing two fully-connected (FC) layers with a ReLU activation function in between.
-As such, with reduction ratio $r$, the first FC reduces the dimensionality by projecting the descriptor from 1x1x$C$ to 1x1x($C$/$r$), followed by a ReLU and then the second FC increases the dimension back to 1x1x$C$~\cite{hu2018squeeze}.
-The reduction ratio $r$ is set as 16 in this implementation.
-Hu et al.~\cite{hu2018squeeze} demonstrated that $r$=16 achieves a good balance between accuracy and complexity within the scope of experiments with SE-ResNet-50 for a range of $r$ values.
-However, $r$=16 might not be optimal for the NVD dataset.
-Further improvements may be achievable by tuning the ratios to better suit the needs of the NVD dataset and the sideload-CL-adaption architecture.
+To maintain the efficiency of the model, the gating mechanism is implemented by a bottleneck architecture containing two fully-connected (FC) layers with a ReLU activation function in between.
+As such, with reduction ratio $r$, the first FC reduces the dimensionality by projecting the descriptor from 1x1x$C$ to 1x1x($C/r$), followed by a ReLU and then the second FC increases the dimension back to 1x1x$C$~\cite{hu2018squeeze}.
+In this work, the reduction ratio $r$ is set as 16 following Hu et al.~\cite{hu2018squeeze}.